williambeverly/RoboND-Project-3/Write-up.md

 ## Project: Perception Pick & Place
----
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

 You are reading it!
+For Exercise 1, 2 and 3, the code has been included in subfolders.

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.